-With Christmas upon us, there are going to be a lot of kids with new VR headsets.
-I’ve been surprised how many people I know bought Oculus Quest for their kids.
+With Christmas upon us, people might be wondering why can’t kids do VR?
+Despite the warnings, there are going to be a lot of kids with new VR headsets.
+I’ve been surprised at how many people I know bought Oculus Quest for their kids.
 It’s a step in the right direction for the adoption of VR as a gaming platform.

 Reading this, the first question that might come up is “if everybody has VR in the home, why would they want to do it out-of-home.”
 It’s a good question, but the answers to me are crystal clear.

 - The adoption rate is likely to grow in the mobile headset category.
 Mobile means powered by similar chips (like the Qualcomm Snapdragon 8XX) found in smartphones, so they don’t require tethering to a computer with a high-end graphics card.
 This will limit the quality of the graphics presented to the player.
 Comparing an Oculus Quest to a Vive Pro or Valve Index is like comparing PS4 to Nintendo Switch.
 They’re different experiences, but there’s plenty of room for both of them.

 - VR takes lots of room to play, and people have overwhelmingly said they want social experiences in VR.
 The definition of “social” is loose right now, but bringing people together to play, whether that multiplayer games, a great spectator experience, or something else entirely, is something that will be difficult to do at home.
 Single-player VR arcade games like VRsenal’s Beat Saber draw a crowd, and leaderboards challenge people to play again and again.
 Multiplayer games like Virtuix OmniArena create social interaction before, during, and after the game.
 Keep in mind that the younger generations of “social” are different than what we have seen in the past.